Fluvoxamine treatment of social phobia (social anxiety disorder): A double-blind, placebo-controlled study.

 Year 1999

-OBJECTIVE: The purpose of this study was to determine the efficacy of fluvoxamine for the treatment of social phobia (social anxiety disorder).
-METHOD: In a 12-week multicenter, double-blind, randomized, placebo-controlled trial, 92 patients with social phobia were treated with the selective serotonin reuptake inhibitor fluvoxamine; 91.3% of the patients had the generalized subtype of the disorder.
+Determined the efficacy of fluvoxamine for the treatment of social phobia (social anxiety disorder).
+In a 12-wk multicenter, double-blind, randomized, placebo-controlled trial, 92 patients (mean age 39.1 yrs) with social phobia were treated with the selective serotonin reuptake inhibitor fluvoxamine (202 mg); 91.3% of the patients had the generalized subtype of the disorder.
 The primary criterion for response was a rating of "much improved" or "very much improved" on the Clinical Global Impression of Improvement scale.
-Secondary response criteria were changes on three specialized rating scales for social phobia symptoms: the Brief Social Phobia Scale, the Social Phobia Inventory, and the Liebowitz Social Anxiety Scale.
-Psychosocial impairment was assessed in three domains (disruption of work, social life, and home/family life) by using the Sheehan Disability Scale.
-RESULTS: The mean daily dose of fluvoxamine was 202 mg (SD = 86).
-At study end or with the last observation carried forward, within the evaluable subjects (N = 86) there was a significantly higher proportion of responders in the fluvoxamine group (42.9%, N = 18) than in the placebo group (22.7%, N = 10).
+Secondary response criteria were changes on 3 specialized rating scales for social phobia symptoms: the Brief Social Phobia Scale, the Social Phobia Inventory, and the Liebowitz Social Anxiety Scale.
+Psychosocial impairment was assessed in disruption of work, social life, and home/family life.
+At study end or with the last observation carried forward, within the 86 evaluable Ss there was a significantly higher proportion of responders in the fluvoxamine group than in the placebo group.
 Similarly, fluvoxamine was superior to placebo on all social phobia rating scales at week 8 and beyond.
 Fluvoxamine also resulted in significantly greater decreases in measures of psychosocial disability than did placebo.
 Overall, fluvoxamine was well tolerated and safe.
-CONCLUSIONS: These findings indicate that fluvoxamine is efficacious in the pharmacologic management of serious forms of social phobia.
+(PsycInfo Database Record (c) 2021 APA, all rights reserved)

 Epistemonikos ID: 71f68e695aa132f71fecc1ce6fa22c3f8d85be34